Lopez Island: Parks

 Lopez Island is home to several parks that vary in purpose and geography.
 Agate Beach County Park, Odlin County Park, and Otis Perkins Day Parks are beach recreation areas and offer picnic amenities.
 Agate is located on the south end of the island.
 Odlin, one of the most popular beaches on the island, resides just south of Ferry Landing and offers sites for camping and has a boat launch.
 The beach at the Otis Perkins day use area is considered as one of the longest beaches in the San Juan Islands.

 Two parks offer short hikes.
 Shark Reef Park offers long views west over San Juan Channel and it includes a half-mile trail through some old-growth trees.
 Upright Channel Park, a state-operated facility, offers several picnic sites and a hike down to a sandy beach.

-The largest park on the island is Spencer Spit State Park.
+The second largest campground on the island is Spencer Spit State Park.
 The focus of the park, located on the northeast side of the island, is a long, low sandspit that almost connects to small Frost Island just offshore.
 This 130 acre (53 ha) park has a camping area, picnic sites, and mooring buoys for boats.